vijay-jaisankar/ML_TA_IIITB_2022/session-6/README.md

-# Decision Tree and Random forest
+# Decision Trees and Random Forest